 Google Spanner vs. Calvin: Is There a Clear Winner in the Battle for Global Consistency at Scale?

 Prof. Daniel Abadi, lead inventor of the Calvin transaction management protocol and the PACELC theorem, wrote a thought-provoking post last month titled “NewSQL database systems are failing to guarantee consistency, and I blame Spanner”.
-The post takes a negative view of software-only Google Spanner derivative databases such as YugaByte DB and CockroachDB that use Spanner-like partitioned consensus for single shard transactions and a two phase commit (2PC) protocol for multi-shard (aka distributed) transactions.
+The post takes a negative view of software-only Google Spanner derivative databases such as YugaByte DB and CockroachDB that use Spanner-like partitioned consensus for single shard transactions and a two phase commit (2PC) protocol for multi-shard (aka distributed) ACID transactions.

 Building distributed systems requires deep understanding and careful implementation of practical trade-offs across multiple approaches.
 So the right questions to ask in the context of the above debate around Spanner vs. Calvin derivative databases are: